Orb author FAQ

 FAQs

-Is it possible to delete an orb I’ve created?
+Is it possible to delete a registry orb that I have created?

-No. Orbs are public by default and immutable, once a version of an orb is published it can not be changed.
-This is done so users can reasonably expect a known version of an orb will behave the same on every run.
+No. Registry orbs are public by default and immutable, once a version of a registry orb is published it can not be changed.
+Registry orbs are immutable by design so users can reasonably expect a known version of an orb will behave the same on every run.
 Deleting an orb could potentially lead to a failing pipeline in any of its user’s projects.

 Orbs can however be "Unlisted" from the Orb registry.
 Unlisted orbs still exist and are discoverable via the API or CLI, but will not appear in the Orb Registry results.
 This may be desired if for instance, an orb is no longer maintained.